nasa/fprime/cmake/docs/sdd.md

 `UT_SOURCE_FILES` and `UT_MOD_DEPS`.
 This allows the same file to define both a module or executable and unit test without overriding perviously used variables.

-Unit tests must be built with a platform defining the `UT_BUILD` variable.
+Unit tests must be built with a cmake build type of "TESTING".
+This allows for the building of the unit-tests and setting up the `make check` target.
 This prevents the unit-tests from bogging down a normal build, and allows for specialized compilation flags for UTs.
 They are registered with a `make check` target to allow them to be run at once.
 Individual UTs can be run from the `bin` directory if needed.
 It is advised that the user build from top-level F´ as